National Maximum Speed Law: Enactment

 That includes some states that voluntarily lowered their limits in advance of the federal requirement.

 On May 12, 1974, the United States Senate defeated a proposal by Senator Bob Dole to raise the speed limit to 60 mph.

-The 55 mph (90 km/h) National Maximum Speed Limit was made permanent when Congress enacted and President Gerald Ford signed into law the Federal-Aid Highway Amendments of 1974 on January 4, 1975.
+The 55 mph was established as a uniform national speed limit when President Gerald Ford signed into law the Federal-Aid Highway Amendments of 1974 on January 4, 1975.